Dr Killian Quigley

 ORCID ID: 0000-0002-0628-4046

-Killian Quigley is Research Fellow at the Institute for Humanities and Social Sciences and Course Coordinator, Bachelor of Arts (Honours) in the National School of Arts and Humanities.
+Killian Quigley is a senior research fellow at the Institute for Humanities and Social Sciences.
 He completed his PhD in English at Vanderbilt, where he earned the John M. Aden, Robert Manson Myers, and Rose Alley Press awards.
 He was subsequently awarded the inaugural postdoc at the Sydney Environment Institute, University of Sydney.
-In 2023, he served as invited Visiting Fellow at the University of Virginia’s Institute of the Humanities & Global Cultures.
+In 2023, he was an invited visiting fellow at the University of Virginia's Institute of the Humanities & Global Cultures.

 Curriculum vitae